-Ringing bells for the 2013 holiday season begins on Friday, November 15th and runs through Tuesday, December 24th.
+Ringing bells for the 2014 holiday season begins in November and runs through December 24.
 Individuals and groups can volunteer to ring bells at Salvation Army kettles.

 Have an organization or co-workers who want to help?
 It’s a lot of fun to get your friends together to “Adopt-a-Kettle” for an entire day!
 Bell-ringing is a great service project for any organization, church or scout group!

 Bucket Blitz is sponsored by WGEM and takes place in December outside the Quincy Mall between First Mid-Illinois Bank and TGI Fridays.
 Money is collected to help The Salvation Army provide quality programs and services for those in need in our community at Christmas and throughout the year.
 Volunteers are needed to ring bells!

 Emergency Disaster Services (EDS)

 The Quincy Salvation Army has a disaster relief team, which responds to most major emergencies.
 Volunteers are welcome, and training is available.